lyft/cartography/docs/usage/tutorial.md

 ### Learning more
 If you want to learn more in depth about Neo4j and Cypher queries you can look at [this tutorial](https://neo4j.com/developer/cypher-query-language/) and see this [reference card](https://neo4j.com/docs/cypher-refcard/current/).

-## Extending Cartography with Analysis Jobs
-You can add your own custom attributes and relationships without writing Python code!
-Here's [how](docs/writing-analysis-jobs.md).

 ### Data Enrichment
 Cartography adds custom attributes to nodes and relationships to point out security-related items of interest.
 Unless mentioned otherwise these data augmentation jobs are stored in `cartography/data/jobs/analysis`.
 Here is a summary of all of Cartography's custom attributes.